-The HPC Program founding DOE National Laboratories host three of the top 10 HPC systems in the world.
+The HPC Program founding DOE National Laboratories host five of the top 10 HPC systems in the world.
 The photo above shows Vulcan at LLNL, Edison at LBNL, Titan at ORNL, and Peregrine at NREL.

 The HPC4Mfg Program is led by Lawrence Livermore National Laboratory (LLNL) and principal laboratories, Lawrence Berkeley National Laboratory (LBNL) and Oak Ridge National Laboratory (ORNL).
 The program has expanded to include other participating laboratories Argonne National Laboratory, the National Renewable Energy Laboratory (NREL) and the National Energy Technology Laboratory (NETL), which bring significant new expertise and capabilities to the program.

 All DOE national laboratories are eligible to participate as partners in this program.

 HPC Systems Supporting the HPC4Mfg Program

 DOE National Laboratories host 5 of the top 10 HPC systems in the world.
 The HPC4Mfg Program founding laboratories, LLNL, LBNL, and ORNL, host 3 of these systems.
 NREL will be making their Peregrin system available to the HPC4Mfg program, beginning in the fall of 2016.
 Other DOE national labs will be added as the HPC4Mfg Program grows.

 |Cori 1||1,630||52,160||Cray XC; Intel Haswell|

 |Cab||1,296||20,736||Intel Xeon E5-2670|

 |ORNL||Titan||18,688||560,640||Cray XK7; Opteron 6274|